If you’re an experienced photographer, the following probably won’t shock you. The rest of the world doesn’t value what we do. No respect, I tell ya.

 If you insist on the rights to do as you wish with a piece of intellectual property, then you have to expect the copyright owner to be compensated accordingly.
 If that was the case by default, the cost of photography would explode overnight as photographers would need to compensate and charge for every type of usage scenario you could imagine.
 They would need to make up for the fact that they would no longer exclusively control their property.
 Suddenly those $250 real estate photos would cost you thousands, on the off chance that you decide to sell them to the architect or interior designer two years down the road.

 What if your company becomes the next Nike one year from now?
 Suddenly those photos dramatically surge in value as the audience you’re reaching with them grows respectively.
 Think of Nike’s logo.
 It was purchased and designed for $35 dollars in 1971 when Nike was just a dream.
 How much do you think that swish is worth now?
 I’d argue that it’s priceless.
-And yes, the graphic designer has compensated appropriately.
+And yes, the graphic designer has since been compensated appropriately.

 This is why photographers rarely grant usage rights in perpetuity.
 Believe it or not, it actually protects both the client and the artist.